Enamel pins have exploded in the fashion world and entrepreneurs everywhere are wondering how to take advantage of this business opportunity.

 Connecting with overseas manufacturers is an intimidating process.
 If this is your first time dealing with manufacturers, you probably have no idea where to start—but that’s totally fine.

-Our guide, Alibaba 101: How to Safely Source Products from the World’s Biggest Supplier Directory, has everything you need to know about finding the perfect manufacturer for your product.
+Our guide How to Find a Manufacturer or Supplier for Your Product Idea has everything you need to know about finding the perfect manufacturer for your product.

 Manufacturing specifications for enamel pins